 09 Fito: like, where is their right to due process?

-The brief interaction above features an example of how Mr. Sparks’ positioned his students’ experiences as critical knowledge that they can draw on, build from and make connections to.
-The above interaction also provides a glimpse into the type of equity-oriented perspective Mr. Sparks enacted his teaching as it exemplified how he validated his students' connections and granted them the freedom to voice their ideas.
+The brief discussion reiterates Mr. Sparks’ classroom culture where his students’ experiences served as valid evidence to suppor their claims.
+He validated his students' meaning-making and in this way, encouraged them to continue to voice their ideas.

-Martin (line 01) circles back to the notion that children are being detained at the Mexican border and seemed distraught that a young boy at the age of three would also be subject to such a process.
-Mr. Sparks (line 02) offers language that names the situation, “separate from their families” and critically poses such language in the form of an inquiry.
-This critical line of questioning within the context of classroom discourse sets the stage for students to unpack, in their own terms, what is happening to migrant families at the Southern border.
-Note that this is the only time that Mr. Sparks contributes throughout the conversation, as he holds space for his students to carry the discourse without him.
-Martin (line 03) quickly makes the connection to our justice system and critically interrogates the role of it (line 04) in this process.
-Neto (line 05) injects himself into the discussion offering a critical question in regards to language and then critically poses a question to the class, “do they even get Spanish-Speaking help?
-It is important to note that this critical line of questioning in classroom discourse is a practice that has been modeled for him by his teacher.
-Fito (line 06) speculates and posits his own interpretation of this situation setting the stage for the critical connections that will occur in subsequent contributions by his classmates.
-Naye (line 07) posits a critical connection to our role as citizens in advocating for human rights and the role that our constitution (line 08) plays in all of this.
-Fito (line 09) then makes the critical connection to the U.S. constitution’s bill of rights and the migrant families’ right to due process of law, content that was presented a few days before through class readings and Mr. Sparks course lectures.
+Martin (line 01) circles back to the notion that children were being detained at the Mexican border and seemed distraught that a young boy at the age of three would also be subject to such a process.
+Mr. Sparks (line 02) named the phenomenon, “separate from their families” and critically posed an inquiry.
+This critical line of questioning within the context of classroom discourse set the stage for students to unpack, in their own terms, what was happening to migrant families at the Southern border.
+Note that this was the only time that Mr. Sparks contributed throughout the entire conversation, as he held space for his students to engage in discourse without him.
+Martin (line 03) quickly made the connection to our justice system and critically interrogated the role of it (line 04) in this process.
+Neto (line 05) interjected himself into the discussion offering a critical question in regards to language asking the class, “do they even get Spanish-Speaking help?”
+Notably, this critical line of questioning in classroom discourse was modeled for him by his teacher.
+Fito (line 06) speculated and posited his own interpretation of this situation setting the stage for the critical connections that would ensure in subsequent contributions by his classmates.
+Naye (line 07) connected the role of citizens to the constitution’s role in advocating for human rights (line 08).
+Fito (line 09) then made the critical connection to the U.S. constitution’s bill of rights and the migrant families’ right to due process of law, content that was presented a few days before through class readings and Mr. Sparks’ course lectures.
 Building directly on one another’s utterances, students grappled together with the equality that such constitutional rights were designed to offer people.
-At this point in the conversation, Mr. Sparks students are now engaging in critical lines of questioning on their own, actively listening to each other, and this is made possible because Mr. Sparks has fully stepped out of his position of authority and has yielded it to his student’s experiences and insights and centered them as critical knowledge in the classroom.
+At this point in the conversation, Mr. Sparks’ students wereengaging in critical lines of questioning on their own, actively listening to each other - all made possible byMr.
+Sparks yielding of power to his students.

-In the days to come students wrote compelling expository essays that centered stories of migrant families from their own research or experiential knowledge.
-I had the opportunity to observe how these critical conversations served as catalyst for their writing and in large part this was made possible because of the critical practices and perspectives that Mr. Sparks embodied.
+Studentswrote compelling expository essays that centered stories of migrant families from their own research or experiential knowledge.
+These critical conversations served as catalysts for their writing and in large part this was made possible because of the critical practices and perspectives that Mr. Sparks embodied.
 In this case, a perspective informed through an equity-oriented lens of his students and literacy practices that involved centering his students' experiences as critical knowledge as evidenced in class discussions, enacting what I call a moral ethic of cariño.